 In the US we are required to collect sales tax in certain states where we maintain presence.
-As such, we charge sales tax on all orders shipped to the following states: AZ, AR, CA, CO, CT, DC, IL, IN, IA, KY, MA, MI, MN, MO, NJ, NV, NY, OH, TX, UT, VA, WA, WI.
+As such, we charge sales tax on all orders shipped to the following states: AZ, AR, CA, CO, CT, DC, IL, IN, IA, KY, MA, MI, MN, MO, NV, NY, OH, TX, UT, VA, WA, WI.
 Prices for Great Britain and Europe include VAT.
 All other prices are exclusive of local import duties and taxes which are levied once a shipment reaches your country.

 - Q. When will I be charged for my order?